gabrielfuenmar/bunkering-recognition/README.md

 # Bunkering Recognition Algorithm
-Generates bunkering information at the Mediterranean Sea from raw AIS data.
+Generates bunkering information from raw AIS data at the Mediterranean Sea from January, 2013 to June, 2019.

 Distributed computing setting under Sun Grid manager deployed in a Round Robin configuration see bunker_mpi.s for Sun Grid setting.

+MPI setting recognizes any distributed environment.

 AIS information used as input and Vessel Specifications are not displayed here as restrictred by the suppliers.